YaroslavMarkivskyi/IntegrationOfInformationSystem/README.md

-# Integration Of Information System by Yarosalv MArkivskyi
+# Integration Of Information System by Yaroslav MArkivskyi
 This repository about integration of information system